Jarlyk/Haiku.Rando/README.md

   pickups, or neither.
 - **Seed**: the randomization seed.
 If left blank, the game will generate a random seed.
 - **Random Start Location**: if enabled, starts the game at a randomly-chosen repair station instead of the opening cutscene wake location.
+- **Train Lover Mode**: if enabled, starts the game in the train with one station unlocked.
+  If Random Start Location is on, that station is chosen randomly; otherwise it is always Abandoned Wastes.
-- **Starting Items**: grants Wrench, Whistle, or all Map Disruptors at the start of the game.
+- **Starting Items**: grants Wrench, Whistle, all Map Disruptors, or some Spare Parts (exact amount randomized) at the start of the game.
 - **Pool**: selects which locations and respective items will be randomized.
 - **Skips**: allows certain categories of skips to be considered for logic purposes:
     - BLJs
     - Enemy Pogos
     - Bomb Jumps
-    - Dark Rooms (considers all dark rooms traversable without Bulblet, except for the elevator to Sunken Wastes)
+    - Dark Rooms: considers all dark rooms traversable without Bulblet, except for the elevator to Sunken Wastes
-    - Hazard Rooms (considers Surface and some parts of Incinerator traversable without their respective sealants)
+    - Hazard Rooms: considers Surface and some parts of Incinerator traversable without their respective sealants
-    - Skill Chips (allows Auto Modifier and Self-Detonation to serve as replacements for Ball and Bomb respectively)
+    - Skill Chips: allows Auto Modifier and Self-Detonation to serve as replacements for Ball and Bomb respectively
+    - Double Jump Chains: movement that takes advantage of Blink and Grapple refreshing the double jump

 ### QoL Options